skydiablo/AsyncEventDispatcherBundle/README.md

 This command requires you to have Composer installed globally, as explained in the [installation chapter of the Composer documentation](https://getcomposer.org/).

-B) Enable the Bundle
+B) Enabling the Bundle
 --------------------

-Then, enable the bundle by adding the following line in the ``app/AppKernel.php`` file of your project:
+Enable the bundle by adding the following line in the ``app/AppKernel.php`` file of your project:

     // app/AppKernel.php